sduquer/sduquer.github.io/_pages/resume.md

 ---
 layout: page
-title: Resume/CV for Jessica Reel
+title: Resume/CV for Sebastián Duque
 short_title: Resume/CV
+description: >
+  Under construction.

+{% comment %}
 description: >
   Resume/CV for Jessica Reel: Lifelong hobbyist programmer with a master's degree in organic chemistry and passion for teaching seeks a position in software development, ideally in the field of educational technology or LMS curriculum development.